QUICK ANSWER

 The exam does not usually ask you to recite every exception.
 It does ask you to know that the Brokerage Relationship Disclosure Act is mainly a residential-sales framework and that commercial transactions can have different rules.

-Designated sales associate is a separate commercial concept
+Designated sales associate (nonresidential)

 F.S.
 475.2755 allows designated sales associates in certain nonresidential transactions when the buyer and seller each have assets of $1 million or more and request that form of representation.